JoyTaribagshaw/space-travelers/README.md

 **Space Travellers' Hub** is a single-page application (SPA) built with React that uses real-time data from the SpaceX API.
 Users can book rockets and join selected space missions, and the selected services are displayed on the user's profile page.

-The project is built with various programming tools such as React, JSX, CSS, and JavaScript.
-It is also deployed on Netifly, so you can try it out by visiting the live demo.

 ## 🛠 Built With <a name="built-with"></a>
 * React
 * JSX